rlynjb/backblog/README.md

 ------

-# week2 (goals)
+# week2 (half of week2)

 - understand about how initialize function work on Collections, Models, and Views
-- understand about javescript `this` keyword
+- understood how oop contructure/initialize and this work in classes
-- understand how bind and bindAll work in Backbone http://blog.bigbinary.com/2011/08/18/understanding-bind-and-bindall-in-backbone.html
+- pass id to router to populate child items (collection of models) in specific parent model